3 Count Bout: Story

 SWF (SNK Wrestling Federation) is an organization that stands at the top of the professional wrestling world.
 The SWF decided to hold the "Worldwide Indiscriminate Class Tournament".
 The tournament is to determine the "true world champion" and allows the world's most powerful wrestlers to freely participate in the indiscriminate class with no weight limit.
 Moreover, the tournament incorporates a radical deathmatch, which seems to be the most severe battle in the history of professional wrestling.

-Powerful people from all over the world entered, including the current SWF heavyweight champion and some ferocious wrestlers from the dark underground professional wrestling organization "Hole of the Lion".
+Wrestlers from all over the world entered, including the current SWF heavyweight champion and some wrestlers from the underground professional wrestling organization "Hole of the Lion".

 Development and release

-The game was released for the Neo Geo AES on April 23, 1993 and was later ported to the Neo Geo CD on April 21, 1995.
-3 Count Bout was released for PlayStation 4, Xbox One and Switch on October 11, 2018.
+The game was released for the Neo Geo AES on April 23, 1993, and was later ported to the Neo Geo CD on April 21, 1995.
+Hamster Corporation re-released the game as part of their ACA Neo Geo series for the PlayStation 4, Xbox One, Nintendo Switch, Windows, Android and iOS.